dru93/birdClassification/Results/README.md

-Stuff will appear here once you run the .py files
+Stuff will appear here once you run netModel.py